 - 1. The owner or operator shall not clear, or allow any other individual to clear, any ISD warning or failure alarms prior to taking appropriate action.
-The appropriate action shall be in accordance with the IOM manual for the Phase II vapor recovery system or a CARB Advisory, which shall be effective until rescinded by CARB. - 2.
+The appropriate action shall be in accordance with the IOM manual for the Phase II vapor recovery system or an CARB Enforcement Advisory. - 2.
 In the event of an ISD failure alarm and subsequent automatic shutdown of gasoline dispensing, the owner or operator shall not re-enable or allow the re-enabling of the affected fueling point(s) unless all troubleshooting, repairs and tests specified in the applicable CARB Executive Order and IOM for the Phase II vapor recovery system, have been successfully completed or are in the process of being completed and documented. - 3.
 The owner or operator shall keep records of all alarms detected by the ISD system.
 The records shall include the following: - a.
-The alarm date; - b.The nature of the alarm; - c.
+The alarm date; - b.
+The nature of the alarm; - c.
 Type of test and test date to verify the validity of ISD alarm; - d.Maintenance or repair date to correct the cause of the alarm; - e.
 Maintenance or repair performed to correct the cause of the alarm; and - f.
 Affiliation, telephone number, name and Certified Technician Identification Number of individual conducting maintenance or test.